Cumbrian Galoppen - Birkett Common and Wharton Fell

 Runners using their own SI cards should bring them to registration to streamline the registration process and improve the information accuracy for the results.
 Note that the allocation of BO Ranking points also requires the BO number to be provided.

-Start times will be from 10.30 - 12.30. both start and finish will be close to the assembly area.
+Start times will be from 10.30 - 12.30.
 The start is 1.5K downhill from the north end of the car park, please allow about 30mins approx.

 The usual Galoppen courses will be provided: